 And of course, no connoisseur’s trip to Toronto would be complete without a tour of Niagara wine country – twenty-eight distinctive wineries in one unforgettable place.

 Located in Kensington Market, Global Cheese (76 Kensington Avenue) has one of the best selections in the city.
 The friendly staff will happily help you find what you’re looking for, while telling you everything you could ever want to know about cheese.
-Mix and match a variety of flavours to craft a delicious cheese platter – all for very reasonable prices.
+Mix and match a variety of flavours to craft a delicious cheese platter or picnic-in-the-park assortment – all for very reasonable prices.

 Heading to the east end?
 Be sure to drop by the quaint Leslieville Cheese Market (891 Queen Street East).
-Choose from their delightful selection of cheeses from all over the world or try the critically acclaimed grilled cheese sandwich.
-Ask about their Cheese & Wine classes, gift baskets, and catering services too.
+Choose from their delightful selection of cheeses from all over the world or try the critically-acclaimed grilled cheese sandwich.
+Ask about their cheese & wine classes, gift baskets and catering services too.

 If you’ve worked up an appetite exploring Toronto’s many events and attractions, there’s no better way to recharge than with some melt-in-your-mouth chocolate.

 For the ultimate chocolate experience, visit Toronto from late October to early November to catch the Toronto Chocolate Festival – a city-wide event where chocolate is featured in all its magnificent and tasty forms.
-Check the festival website for this year’s dates.